Last updated:

 - A high degree of directionality

-- Fixed working hours, fixed working checks, duty to appear regularly in the office
+- Fixed working hours, fixed working checks, and a duty to appear regularly in the office

 - Allocation of a workspace